(includes a part of Stage 2 of the MacLehose Trail)

 however, involves a number of bus rides and a beautiful walk along well-maintained paved village paths.

 Alighting at a crest in Sai Kung Country Park, we are able to enjoy the views over Long Harbour as we slowly wind our way down to the quiet

 village of Chek Keng.
 Peeking through the windows and doors of some of the abandoned houses, we try to imagine what life might have been

 like in rural Hong Kong not so long ago.

 Next we climb up the valley between Sharp Peak and Tai Mun Shan.
 The steady climb is rewarded by the spectacular panorama of Tai Long

 Wan and its beaches.
 Less than 30 minutes later, you will find yourself on the sands of the middle beach, Ham Tin Wan, getting ready for a

-The walk involves only 3 small hills in total, but the last one can feel somewhat zapping.
-However, it IS the last one and there will be a minibus
+The walk involves only three small hills in total, but the last one can feel somewhat zapping.
+However, it IS the last one and there will be a taxi

 |Participants on all Hansen's Events' hikes and rides take part entirely at their own risk.
 By joining any of our events all participants are automatically seen to

 have agreed to have entered into a disclaimer which exonerates the outing leaders and the organizers from any personal or public responsibility whatsoever